PromptFuzz/PromptFuzz/README.md

 `cargo run --bin harness -- libaom fuzzer-run`

 > Note that, promptfuzz implements the mechanism to detect the crashed program inside the fused fuzz driver.
- If a crash of a program has detected, promptfuzz will disable the code of the crashed program, which enables an continously fuzzing.
+ If a crash of a program has detected, promptfuzz will disable the code of the crashed program, which enables an continuously fuzzing.
 So, ensure that executing the fuzz drivers in PromptFuzz.

 After 24 hours execution(s), you should deduplicate the reported crashes by PromptFuzz: